CoinWeek Ancient Coin Series by Mike Markowitz …..

 A few examples from other cultures, including the enigmatic Harappan civilization of the Indus Valley, dated to c.
 3000 – 2500 BCE, have also come on the market in recent years.
 A group of about 50 small pierced gold disks totaling 10.64 grams brought $1,700 in a recent New York auction.

-The cataloguer writes, “Generally used for necklaces, but also for trade.”
+“Generally used for necklaces, but also for trade.”

 * * *